Version 3.2: October 27, 2019

 Chapter 29: Mr. Scogan catches Denis running in grief from the sight of seeing Anne and Gombauld together and, not knowing why he was sad, he assumed it was about the universe being pointless (in his belief system) and how we’re doomed to non-existence, so “there’s no ultimate point.”
 This seems to have an extra effect on Dennis, who runs up the stairs.
 He lies in bed for a while and then he climbs to the roof and considers jumping off, but is interrupted by Mary.
 They share their miseries and comfort each other.

 Chapter 30: Denis follows the plan Mary had decided for him and feels happy about sending the telegram to excuse why he should leave early.
 “One is only happy in action.”
 But then all of a sudden, Anne shows interest in him.
 The telegram arrives and he feels trapped between his decision to leave and Anne’s distress at his leaving.
 He resolves never to be decisive again!
 He compares the car that takes him to the train as a hearse headed to his funeral.
 He smiles as he remembers an apt quote.
 But he just thinks of leaving as death.
-So it seems that his mind traps him again in the wrong decision instead of just cancelling his obstinate plan with an excuse.
+So it seems that his mind traps him again in this mistaken decision instead of just cancelling his obstinate plan with an excuse.

 *Crome Yellow by Aldous Huxley